• Skip to primary navigation

 • Tomatoes - This is the base of the sauce and helps make it thick and rice.
 Try to use the best quality tinned tomatoes you can, as you really will be able to taste the difference.
 Cheap tinned tomatoes tend to be really watery and you will end up with a thin sauce.

-• Coconut milk - We love a creamy curry.
+• Coconut milk - We love a creamy curry and this is a cauliflower and potato curry with coconut milk.
 You could just leave it tomato based, but we find the coconut milk just takes this potato and cauliflower curry to the next level.
 You can use full fat or light, but full fat will have the most flavour.
 Make sure you give the can a good shake before opening it up.

 • Mango chutney - This is my secret ingredients for all curries.
 Seriously, give it a try.
 It adds a lovely touch of sweetness, and loads of flavour.
 Why not try our homemade mango chutney?